|Site Map | Bulletin Home | Temple University|

 General Information for freshman and transfer applicants to all programs

 Applicants to any Tyler program must meet the deadlines established by the Undergraduate Admissions Office.
 Please refer to the Temple web site for updated undergraduate deadline information as well as information regarding the academic requirements for admission.
 After the priority deadline dates listed by Temple Undergraduate Admissions, applications are accepted on a rolling admissions basis.

-Bachelor of Arts and Bachelor of Science Programs
+Bachelor of Arts in Art and Bachelor of Science Programs

 Entering undergraduates are admitted to the Tyler programs by the Director of Admissions of Temple University based on a review of the applicant's academic credentials.
 This procedure requires the applicant to file all records and test scores in the Office of Undergraduate Admissions of Temple University.
-No portfolio is required for freshmen entering the B.A. or B.S. programs.
+No portfolio is required for freshmen entering the B.A in Art, B.A. in Art History, B.S. in Architecture, or B.S. in Art Education.
 See Undergraduate Admissions for more information.

 Transfer Students to the B.A. in Studio Art and the B.S. in Art Education Programs